Jezidmar/GHide/README.md

    # Inside asr.sh file configure nj option to the one that suits your config.
    # inside run.sh file, set stage to 1 and configure number of gpus to use.
    ./run.sh  # Run the recipe (assuming run.sh has execute permissions)
+   # After running recipe and reaching STAGE 10, stop the run and run following:  pip uninstall espnet
+   # Re-run the run.sh script and proceed with steps.